HOW IT STARTS

 ADDITIONAL MJHL GUIDELINES

-All players who attend a MJHL team's main training camp are protected by that team until released from training camp.
+All players who attend a MJHL team's spring and/or main training camp are protected by that team until released from training camp.
 If they are on the teams Protected List, then their MJHL playing rights still remain with that team.
 If not, they are considered a free agent in the MJHL.

 There are no limits on the number of 17, 18 or 19-year-olds per team in the MJHL.